 Your wedding will be the most wonderful day of your life, but it’s also an opportunity to apply sustainable and eco-friendly practices just as you do in everyday life.
 There are so many great opportunities to add green credentials to your travel, food & decor decisions so that you avoid a hefty carbon footprint.

 Regardless of how you decide to say I do, going green might be easier than you think.
 A few small steps of sustainability can make a big impact.
-So, in honor of Earth Day, we challenge you to be mindful of the planet as you go about your wedding planning.
-Planning a beautiful, sustainable wedding is very possible and you won’t have to sacrifice your vision or budget along the way.
+We know there are many, many ways to be mindful of the planet as you go about your wedding planning.
+Creating a beautiful, sustainable wedding is very possible and you won’t have to sacrifice your vision or budget along the way.

 Your Earth-Friendly wedding can be beautiful, magical ... and sustainable